Joe's Tour of Neighborhoods

-Northstar is a newer community to the north of Covell Park with semi-custom and custom homes built in the late 80's and early 90's.
+Northstar is a community to the north of Covell Park with semi-custom and custom homes built in the late 80's and early 90's.
 The neighborhoods are joined by Northstar Park which features two popular bird ponds, (popular to our feathered friends, as well as birders).
 There is a nice kiddie playground filled with sand near one of the ponds, and a well-manicured soccer field, to boot.
-Senda Nueva is another smaller North Davis development to the west of Covell Park, just a stone's throw from The Marketplace shopping with Safeway, Peet's Coffee, Jamba Juice, Dos Coyotes Border Cafe, et al.
+Senda Nueva is another smaller North Davis development to the west of Covell Park, just a stone's throw from The Marketplace shopping with Safeway, Peet's Coffee, Jamba Juice, Dos Coyotes Border Cafe, and more.

 With the exception of custom and semi-custom properties along Rockwell Court built by a variety of local contractors, the Wildhorse homes were built by production builders including Meritage, Morrison, Greystone, Forecast and Ryland.
 Many of the homes have scenic views of the course, or views of the horse ranch to the east of Caravaggio Drive.
 On any given Saturday, Sandy Motley Park and Nugget Field adjacent to Pole Line Road are teeming with kids playing soccer.
-A new bike tunnel under Covell Blvd. connecting Wildhorse with East Davis is a welcome addition.
+A bike tunnel under Covell Blvd. connecting Wildhorse with East Davis is a welcome addition.

-In November, 2009, another Measure J ballot measure, Wildhorse Ranch, was put before the voters in a special election.
+In November, 2009, another Measure J ballot measure, Wildhorse Ranch, (salad dressing, anyone?) was put before the voters in a special election.
 It failed, with a resounding 75% of the voters opposed.
 The developers of the project, Parlan, sought to build 191 solar-powered homes on a relatively small parcel of county land directly east of the larger Wildhorse neighborhood.
 Clearly, the electorate will likely reject any new development on adjacent county land, no matter how green or revenue neutral it may be spun.

 North, West and South Davis are clearly delineated from Central Davis by Covell Blvd., Highway 113 and I-80, respectively.
 For East Davis, no well-defined boundary exists.
 However, L St. is as good a candidate as any.
 East Davis follows a growth pattern typical of many city neighborhoods with older sections closer to the downtown business district composed of smaller, older dwellings.

 A large swath of older East Davis offers production homes built by Stanley Davis in the 60's and 70's.
 Named for California counties, Stanley Davis built six plans, the El Dorado, Shasta, Marin, Sonoma, Alpine and Trinity.
 The plans differ in size from 900 to 1,600 square feet, with most in the 1,200 to 1,400 range.
 A few notables: the Alpine is the only two-story plan; the Trinity, the only plan featuring a detached garage; and the El Dorado, the only plan with just one bath.
-Stanley Davis built these plans in smaller quantities throughout North, West and South Davis, as well.
+Stanley Davis built these homes in smaller quantities throughout North, West and South Davis, as well.